tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 The :guilabel:`Trigger the scan of pending Windows Updates` button will launch the scan on the client and list all updates flagged for the OS.
-You can scan the client from the console like that or using :command:`wapt-get waptwua-scan` from command-line.
+You can scan the client from the console like that or by using :command:`wapt-get waptwua-scan` from the command-line.

 .. hint::